johnnygoblue/treasureIsland/README.md

 ```

 The number of coordinates should be one more than the length of the path.
 For
-more on the path length versus the number of locations, and the off-by-one error
+more on the path length versus the number of locations, and the off-by-one
-that can result from this type of problem, read
+error that can result from this type of problem, read
 [off-by-one](https://en.wikipedia.org/wiki/Off-by-one_error#Fencepost_error).

 ## Error Handling and Assumptions

 All input files will be well formed.
 This means that any test cases given will
-describe a map exactly as described above, with no extraneous or invalid
+represent a map exactly as described above, with no extraneous or invalid
 characters, no invalid coordinates, and no formatting that conflicts with the
 descriptions in "Input File" above.